githubtraining/continuous-delivery-aws/responses/02_environment.md

 ### What are the options?

 You may want to choose a different environment based on your application.
-For example, if you are building an application to run on an Android phone, the environment may be X. If the app will be for a Mac, you may choose X. Options of environments may be....
+You can read more about [virtual environments for GitHub Actions](https://help.github.com/en/github/automating-your-workflow-with-github-actions/virtual-environments-for-github-actions) on GitHub Help.

 ## Step 2: Choose the environment for AWS